 Although it was Rolex that Bond creator Ian Fleming named as the British spy’s favoured watch brand in 1963 novel On Her Majesty’s Secret Service, every Bond film since GoldenEye (1995) has featured a variation of the carefully crafted and subtly detailed Seamaster.

-Expect to see Omega’s latest special editions, the Seamaster Aqua Terra James Bond and the Seamaster 300, grace Daniel Craig’s wrist in Spectre.
+Expect to see Omega’s latest special edition, the Seamaster Diver 300M 007 Edition, grace Daniel Craig’s wrist in No Time To Die.

 Whether a ring camera (1985’s A View To A Kill), car invisibility cloak (Die Another Day) or bagpipe flamethrower (The World Is Not Enough), Bond’s success has been built on his arsenal of (admittedly sometimes outlandish) gadgets.